 - Last by not least, price is likely the most important consideration for most buyers.
 Right now, prices are still all over the map.
-The lowest you will generally find is around $1000.
+The lowest you will generally find is a bit hefty.
 While this is bound to fall as the market matures, it’s hard to know exactly when or how quickly this will happen.
-Higher end lawn robots (with larger ranges) can go for upwards of $3000.
+Higher end lawn robots (with larger ranges) can go for upwards.

 Comparison Table – Contrast the Key Features

 The follow is an overview and side-by-side comparison of the key metrics to consider when selecting the optimal robot mower: